ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 ## Data Collection Process

-For the purpose of this project, we need to collect data for point clouds or scans from a depth camera.
+For the purpose of this project, collect data for point clouds or scans from a depth camera.
 The main algorithm accepts point clouds in either .pcd or .ply format and it can accept any number of point clouds from 2 to 5000.
-The numbers of point clouds is something that depends on requirement of the final registered point cloud resolution.
+The numbers of point clouds (scans) is something that depends on requirement of the final registered point cloud resolution.

 ### Hardware